wilsonliaows/docs/workbot/workbot-examples.md

 Let's go through [this recipe](https://www.workato.com/recipes/539920-approve-reject-dsr-acme360#recipe) in detail.

-Once you open the link, click on **Use this recipe** button located on the top right hand corner of the page.
+Once you open the link, click on the *Use this recipe* button located on the top right hand corner of the page.

 ![Use this recipe](/assets/images/Workbot/workbot-examples/use-recipe.png)
 *Use this recipe button located on top right hand corner*